kuddlefishbwaa/CoC_CharacterGenApp/Onboarding_RubyRails.md

 ## Additional Tips

 - **Stopping the Server**: Use `Ctrl + C` in the terminal to stop the running Rails server.
-- **Testing Server Connectivity**: Open your web browser and navigate to the server URL, e.g., `http://0.0.0.0:3000`.
+- **Testing Server Connectivity**: Open your web browser and navigate to the server URL, `http://0.0.0.0:3000`.

 This document provides a quick overview of basic Rails commands and server management.
 For further customization and advanced features, refer to the [Rails Guides](https://guides.rubyonrails.org/).